-Submission in accordance with Article 5 of Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy, and in accordance with EC-DG Environment D.2 document "Reporting Sheets for 2005 Reporting" dated 19 November 2004.
-Click here

-The Characterisation and Analysis of Ireland's River Basin Districts National Summary Report Click here

-Shannon International River Basin District National Summary Report Click here

-Shannon International River Basin District Article 5 Characterisation Technical Summary Report Click here

-Compendium of public submissions and responses Click here

-Characterisation Report background documents Click here

-- Approach to Delineation of Groundwater Bodies - Technical Requirements for Groundwater and Related Aspects - The Calcareous/ Non-Calcareous ("Siliceous") Classification of Bedrock Aquifers in the Republic of Ireland - Reference Conditions for Irish Rivers Description of River Types and Communities - Summary Note of Irish Lake Typology to be applied in Ireland's River Basin Districts - Heavily Modified & Artificial Water Bodies Preliminary Identification Methodology Guidance on Thresholds and Methodology to be Applied in Ireland's River Basin Districts - Economic Analysis of Water Use in Ireland Final Report - Guidance on the Assessment of the Impact of Groundwater Abstractions - Methodology for Risk Characterisation of Ireland's Groundwater - Advice on the Implementation of Guidance on Monitoring Groundwater - Point Source Pressure Risk Assessment for Groundwaters - Guidance on the Assessment of Pressures and Impacts on Groundwater Dependent Terrestrial Ecosystems - Verifying the Predictive Risk Assessment Methodology for Mobile Diffuse Inorganic Pollutants - Guidance on the Application of Groundwater Risk Assessment to Areas Designated for the Protection of Habitats and Species - Guidance on Pressures and Impacts Methodology - Guidance for Practitioners on the Methodology to be Applied In Ireland's River Basin Districts - Alien Species Risk Assessment Methodology
+South Eastern River Basin District Advisory Council Membership South Eastern River Basin District Management Group Membership Click here Other RBDs may have other groups Characterisation Report South Eastern River Basin District Initial Characterisation Click here Submission in accordance with Article 5 of Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy, and in accordance with EC-DG Environment D.2 document "Reporting Sheets for 2005 Reporting" dated 19 November 2004.
+Click here The Characterisation and Analysis of Ireland's River Basin Districts National Summary Report Click here South Eastern River Basin District Management System Article 5 Characterisation: Summary Report Click here South Eastern River Basin District Management System Non-technical Summary Click here Compendium of public submissions and responses Click here Characterisation Report background documents Approach to Delineation of Groundwater Bodies Technical Requirements for Groundwater and Related Aspects The Calcareous/ Non-Calcareous ("Siliceous") Classification of Bedrock Aquifers in the Republic of Ireland Reference Conditions for Irish Rivers - Description of River Types and Communities Summary Note of Irish Lake Typology to be applied in Ireland's River Basin Districts Heavily Modified & Artificial Water Bodies Preliminary Identification Methodology Guidance on Thresholds and Methodology to be Applied in Ireland's River Basin Districts Economic Analysis of Water Use in Ireland Final Report Guidance on the Assessment of the Impact of Groundwater Abstractions Methodology for Risk Characterisation of Ireland's Groundwater Advice on the Implementation of Guidance on Monitoring Groundwater Point Source Pressure Risk Assessment for Groundwaters Guidance on the Assessment of Pressures and Impacts on Groundwater Dependent Terrestrial Ecosystems Verifying the Predictive Risk Assessment Methodology for Mobile Diffuse Inorganic Water Matters: Our Plan!